JourGui/DemoNLP/README.md

 In this study, people freely asked a question to a voice recognition application.
 The application voice recognition sometimes failed, sometimes succeed.
 In order to better target the topics which lead to a request failure, NLP techniques are used to gather the questions in several topics.

-As an example LDA is used.
+As an example a simple LDA is used.

 ![](images/readme_pic.png)